 Disney Holidays in Hollywood

-The show ending just after 7:50PM, I made it to Theater of the Stars for Holidays in Hollywood at 7:56PM.
+As with last year, I decided to just get the core entertainment done as quickly as possible.
+“What’s This?” ended just after 7:50PM, and I made it to Theater of the Stars for Holidays in Hollywood at 7:59PM.
 The show wasn’t until 8:15PM and there was still space at that time.

 Holidays in Hollywood is hosted by Kermit and Miss Piggy, with performances by a cast of characters including Mickey, Minnie, Belle, and Tiana.
 It’s a swanky show that very much fits the vibes of the entire event, particularly Hollywood Boulevard, which also hosts the Twilight Soirée at the Tip Top Club.

-It’s a good, fun show, but it didn’t wow me in the same way that’s “What This?” did.
+As with “What’s This?”, my feelings on this show didn’t change much this year.
+It’s a good, fun show, but it doesn’t wow me in the same way that’s “What This?” does.
 It’s got Christmas songs, great performances, and excellent Muppet humor.
 If you’re going to the event, it’s definitely a “must see.”

 But I’d say this is the sort of show I think should be available in the parks during the entire holiday season.
 “What’s This?”, by contrast, was the sort of show I’d actually pay to go to a ticketed event for.